Your Voice 2016

-“We come to find out that the mass majority of them could not vote,” Iman recalled.
+“We come to find out that the mass majority of them could not vote,” she recalled.

-Most adults have criminal histories in this 483-unit village, she explained, and in Florida—more so than most other parts of the country—that often means no voting.
+Most adults have criminal histories in this 483-unit village, Iman explained, and in Florida—more so than most other parts of the country—that often means no voting.

-“It was a great deal of a shock,” Iman said.
+“It was a great deal of a shock,” she said.
 “That many people in this area.”

 “We come to find out that the mass majority of them could not vote.”- Reva Iman, resident council president for Robles Park Village